Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

    .. rubric:: Exercises and Solutions

-   Associate the class ``integrated-exercise`` with a slide to indicate that the slide contains an exercise.
+   Associate the class ``exercises`` with a slide to indicate that the slide contains an exercise.

    Use the directive ``.. exercise::`` to add an exercise.
 To add a solution use the custom directive ``.. solution::`` inside of an exercise block and specify the password (optional) using the attribute ``:pwd:``.